mika-s/mika-s.github.io/_posts/2018-12-30-creating-port-independent-wireshark-dissectors-in-lua.markdown

 don't end up trying to read values outside the buffer.

 The first real check I do is to look for the protocol flag: `0xD3`.
-If this doesn't exist as the first byte it can't be a SCP packet and we can return false immidiatly.
+If this doesn't exist as the first byte it can't be a SCP packet and we can return false immediately.

 The second check I do is for the two next bytes, which represents the message ID.
 This is checked with the `get_message_name()` function which looks for valid message IDs in a bunch of if-elseifs.
 If it doesn't